Skip to Content

 ShaleGreen County, Tuscaloosa County, Jefferson County, Jackson County

-Sedimentary rocks you can find in Alabama State
+Sedimentary rocks can be found in Alabama State

 Apart from sedimentary rocks, Alabama has a wide variety of metamorphic rocks.
 Let’s see where you can find them.